HelloAOLab/bible-api/docs/src/guide/README.md

 In our opinion, The Bible, the very inspired word of God, is the most important set of documents in the history of the world.
 It has been studied for countless generations by cultures from all around the world, and it contains many foundational truths upon which our entire existence is built.

+## About Us

+[AO Lab](https://linktr.ee/helloaolab) is a non-profit company dedicated to spreading the Word of God.
+The goal of this project is to make the Bible freely available to anyone who should need it in a format that is optimized for use by applications.

+We are excited to partner with the [BSB team](https://bereanbibles.com/).
+Without their help and support, this API would not be available.

+If you’d like to learn more about the BSB please [click here](https://bereanbibles.com/about-berean-study-bible/).

 ## A Note About Translations

 Originally written in ancient Hebrew, Greek and Aramaic, the Bible is now primarily consumed as a set of translations into popular modern languages like English, German, and Spanish.
 Because ancient Hebrew and Greek are very different from our modern languages, there are many decisions that a translator must make in order to accurately and precisely render the Bible in a modern language like English.
 As a result, translation is ultimately a creative process of interpretation that requires much deliberation and historical context.
 Therefore, there is no one definitive translation of the Bible into a modern language.
 This by no means discounts the reliability of the scriptures in general, but it does leave us open to the risk of misunderstanding the original author’s intent if we only read a single translation.